 Instructions

-- Dice pieces of chicken from the rotisserie into bite-size cubes, making sure to use dark meat as well as the breast meat.
-If you have a good amount of chicken leftover after cutting the pieces for this recipe, save the remaining chicken and bones to stew into chicken soup, or to make chicken stock.
+- Dice pieces of chicken from the rotisserie into bite-size cubes, making sure to use dark meat as well as the breast meat.2½ cups chicken, cooked

 - Combine all other ingredients with the chicken in a large bowl and stir until well combined.
 Season with salt and pepper as needed.
-If you like your chicken salad wet, you can add more mayonnaise or even a little half and half.
+If you like your chicken salad wet, you can add more mayonnaise or even a little half and half.1 to 2 cups red seedless grapes, 3 green onions, 2 stalks celery, 3 bread and butter pickles, ¼ cup fresh dill, ⅓ cup fresh parsley, ½ tsp whole mustard seeds, ½ cup chopped walnuts, ½ cup mayonnaise, ½ cup plain Greek yogurt or sour cream, 2 Tbsp fresh lemon juice, sea salt, black pepper

 - Refrigerate at least 30 minutes before serving, or make the day prior.
 The flavors are even better the next day.

-- Replace walnuts with cashews, add cilantro and omit pickles and dill and parsley.
+- Chicken Cashew Salad: Replace walnuts with cashews, add fresh cilantro, and omit the dill and parsley.

-- Add ½ to 1 teaspoon tarragon, a good dash of oregano and use pecans in place of the walnuts, omitting the dill.
+- Chicken Tarragon Salad: Add ½–1 teaspoon tarragon, a pinch of oregano, and use pecans instead of walnuts.
+Omit the dill.

 Recipe source is Good Dinner Mom’s kitchen.